COdiwuor/MOVIE-API/README.md

 # MOVIE-API
-A sample movie api using aspnetcorewebapi
+A sample movie api using AspNetCoreWebAPI
+Swagger UI Makes the interface even cooler!!